 05 of 12

 Gokarna is a small and remote holy town in northern Karnataka, with some of India's best beaches.
 It draws both pious pilgrims and hedonistic holiday makers with equal enthusiasm.
 Go there to get a feel for what Goa was like in its heyday, although time is limited as developers are already seeing the potential of this area.
 It's possible to learn how to surf in Gokarna.
 Catch a wave!
+Plan your trip there with this Gorkarna travel guide.

 06 of 12

 Mysore has an impressive royal heritage, with the city's main tourist attraction being the imposing Mysore Palace.
 There are many other interesting buildings, palaces, and temples to see.
 Its zoo is one of the best in India.
 Mysore is also an excellent place to shop for sandalwood, and study Ashtanga yoga.
 The 10 day Mysore Dasara Festival is an added attraction.
+Stay at any of these 11 Best Mysore Hotels and Guesthouses for All Budgets.

 07 of 12